javers/javers.github.io/_posts/2017-12-23-javers-vs-envers-comparision.md

 ### Browsing objects history by type

-Let’s start from the elementary query &mdash; query by type.
+Let’s start with the elementary query &mdash; query by type.
 We are giving a rise for Gandalf and Aragorn and also we are changing their address.
 That means four changes.
 Then we show how to browse history of our Employees in Envers and JaVers.